 - All children 5 years and older when in classrooms, homes, cabins, or similar indoor settings.

-- Participants in gatherings for any exercise activities, group fitness, or organized sports must comply with face mask requirements listed in the Interim Guidance for Athletics.
+- Participants in gatherings for any exercise activities, group fitness, or organized sports must comply with face mask requirements listed in MDHHS’s document entitled Guidance for Athletics issued February 7, 2021.

 - Exceptions to face mask requirements.
 Although a face mask is strongly encouraged even for individuals not required to wear one (except for children under the age of 2), the requirement to wear a face mask in gatherings as required by this order does not apply to individuals who:

 - Are younger than 5 years old, outside of a child care organization or camp setting (which are subject to requirements set out in section 7(e));

 - Are eating or drinking while seated at a food service establishment or at a private residence;

 - Are exercising outdoors and able to consistently maintain 6 feet of distance from others;

 - Are swimming;